The History of Progressive Lenses

 Horse-riding inspiration

 A practicable and acceptable visual aid for long-sighted people requires various ingredients which were only gradually recognized and researched in Europe also.
-These include knowledge of the optical effect of various "lenses", i.e. curved glasses, an understanding of their tolerance and especially the technical skill required for their manufacture.
+These include knowledge of the optical effect of various "lenses", i.e. curved glasses, an understanding of their tolerance and especially the technical skill required to manufacture them.
 Abu Ali al-Hasan ibn al-Haitham (Alhazen) described optical effects of convex lenses and had loupes ground as far back as the 11th century.
 The discovery of optical corrective lenses – which were indeed reading loupes as we understand them today – starting from the 13th century is considered the fifth most significant discovery in human history after the wheel and fire (1): "Light refraction through glass is one of the simplest ideas, whose implementation strangely required a very long time", the explanation says.
 Even the Romans produced glass and Seneca knew about the light-refracting effect of a glass filled with water as early as the 1st century.
 However, the discovery of eyeglasses ultimately increased the collective intelligence drastically.
 Reasons and consequences were already briefly explained above.

 However, for the long-standing complaint of visual impairment in the elderly, this could only be part of the solution.
 For dynamic vision, but especially for the necessary switch of visual distance from near to far, acceptable correction properties were a must.
 Achieving this required optical knowledge, proficiency in the mathematics of spherical surfaces and thus of design procedures, but above all the capacity to be produced.